pluto476526/stocker/README.md

   - **Email** (Unique)
   - **Password** (Hashed)
 - Authentication ensures that only logged-in users can manage inventory items.
-- Permissions restrict users to managing only their own inventory items.
+- Permissions restrict managing inventory items to warehouse managers only.

 ### 3. View Inventory Levels
 - An endpoint to view current inventory levels for all items.